Community Mennonite Church

 - Two Approved Adults Rule.
 Two approved adults will be present during each church-sponsored child or youth activity, whenever that is possible.
 The only exception to this rule is in the Mentor/Mentee program, described below.
 When unforeseen circumstances result in only one approved adult being present (e.g., an unexpected absence of a teacher on a Sunday morning), a designated approved adult will be within easy reach to provide assistance if needed.
-In a mixed group of children or youths, at least one male and one female approved adult will be present, whenever that is possible.
-In the event of unforeseen circumstances during offsite activities that result in one adult needing to leave the site, a remaining approved adult will call a pastor in order to ensure transparency.
-Youth volunteers or occasional care assistants may work under the supervision of approved adults.
+In a mixed-gender group of children or youth, at least two approved adults will be present.
+In the event of unforeseen circumstances during off site activities that result in only one approved adult remaining, the remaining approved adult will call a pastor in order to ensure transparency.
+Youth volunteers or occasional care assistants may work under the supervision of two approved adults

 - Visibility.
 Activities with children or youth will be conducted in a way that allows visibility from outside the room.
 For example, glass areas of doors should not be obstructed; curtains should be open; or an open door or a window should allow easy observation of the room.
 Where possible, conduct activities in a public place, with another person within sight and sound of the activities.

 - Bathroom and Diapering.
 Parents should encourage younger children to use the bathroom before and after classes or other activities so that parents can assist as needed.

 - Diapering.
 A parent will be contacted to change a diaper.
 If a parent cannot be reached, two approved adults must be present when clothes or diapers are being changed.